mmdlow/UPS-sim/README.md

-"# UPS-sim"
+# UPS-sim

-AUTHORS: Matthew Low, Donald Lee
+*AUTHORS: Matthew Low, Donald Lee*

+# OVERVIEW
-OVERVIEW: A delivery service game where the player delivers goods across a map in a set amount of time, balancing between speed of delivery and quality of service to earn money
+A delivery service game where the player delivers goods across a map in a set amount of time, balancing between speed of delivery and quality of service to earn money

+# ENGINE
-ENGINE: Unity, C#
+Unity, C#

-PLATFORM (TBD): Windows Binary, WebGL
+# PLATFORM (TBD)
+Windows, WebGL

-FEATURES (! indicates TBD):
+# FEATURES (! indicates TBD):
 	- Topdown 2D game
 	- One giant map
 	- Camera tracks vehicle/ Fixed camera orientation !